-What I liked: Stray has smaller buses providing a more intimate setting and making it easier to meet people.
-While there are many gap year travelers on the bus, Stray tries to pick up more older independent travelers.
+What I liked: Stray has smaller buses, providing a more intimate setting and making it easier to meet people.
+While there are many gap-year travelers on the bus, Stray tries to pick up more older independent travelers.
 On my buses I saw a lot more couples and people generally less interested in getting drunk every night.
-They went out but it wasn’t the only thing they were interested in.
-Stray seems to have a better balance than the Kiwi Experience when it comes to this.
+They went out, but it wasn’t the only thing they were interested in.
+Stray seems to have a better balance than The Kiwi Experience when it comes to this.

-What I didn’t like: The bus drivers I had didn’t play as many games or have as many icebreakers making it a bit awkward when you first step on the bus alone and aren’t an extrovert.
-Moreover, compared to the Kiwi Experience, the buses weren’t as comfortable.
+What I didn’t like: The bus drivers I had didn’t play as many games or have as many icebreakers, making it a bit awkward when you first step on the bus alone and aren’t an extrovert.
+Moreover, compared to The Kiwi Experience, the buses weren’t as comfortable.

-Overall, I liked the Kiwi Experience better.
-But then again I tend to enjoy a livelier atmosphere while I travel.
-I spend a lot of time online doing work so I am usually ready to cut loose by nightfall.
+Overall, I liked The Kiwi Experience better.
+But then again, I tend to enjoy a livelier atmosphere when I travel.
+I spend a lot of time online doing work, so I’m usually ready to cut loose by nightfall.
 The Kiwi Experience is definitely the place to do that.
-I thought Stray does a great job and I would recommend them to people looking to do one of these buses but not be surrounded by young travelers.
+I thought Stray did a great job, and I would recommend them to people looking to do one of these buses without being surrounded by young travelers.

 (Disclaimer: Both the Kiwi Experience and Stray Travel gave me a free bus pass.)